farukhsk09/100-days-of-code/Go/README.md

 # Day 2 - Implement a api with Struct and Implement a Get API

 # Day 3 - Validate Token API - Pass Static token and send 401 when invalid

+# Day 4 - Create a local redis image and run in local